jfcloutier/karma_system/design_notes/plans.md

 An additional but implied rule is that a previous observation survives as a current observation if it does not contradict any constraint or static rule.

-A trivial causal theory has empty sets of all three kinds of rules, yielding a trivial "it is what it is" causal theory.

 A CA's abstract experience integrates multiple observations (predicted experiences in the CA's umwelt), either within the bounds of the current timeframe (`count`, and `more` experiences) or of past *and* current timeframes (`trend` experiences).

 The observed umwelt experiences involved in the composition of an abstract experience constitute the base of support of that experience.
 To impact an abstract experience it holds, a CA directs its umwelt to impact experiences from which the held experience is derived and perhaps also to initiate new experiences.

-Since observations by the CA are experiences held in the umwelt of the CA, one can see how acting becomes a recursive operation that will unfold across multiple layers of CAs and over multiple CA timeframes, until effector CAs (on the lowest level of the hierarchy of CAs) become involved and the agent's relationship with its environment is modified by running mototrs etc.
+Since observations by the CA are experiences held in the umwelt of the CA, one can see how acting becomes a recursive operation that will unfold across multiple layers of CAs and over multiple CA timeframes, until effector CAs (on the lowest level of the hierarchy of CAs) become involved and the agent's relationship with its environment is modified by running motors etc.

-The task of constructing a plan -in order to impact an experience held by the CA- consists in deciding which supporting and observed umwelt experiences to impact and how.
+The task of constructing a plan -in order to impact an experience held by the CA- consists in deciding which observed umwelt experiences to impact and how.

-There will likely be different combinations of supporting experiences that could be impacted and thus there could be many alternate plans to choose from.
+There will likely be different combinations of umwelt experiences that could be impacted and thus there could be many alternate plans to choose from.

-The causal theory, a model of the generative processes causing these observations, informs the CA in the construction of hopefully effective plans by anticipating their consequences.
+The causal theory, a model of the generative processes causing these observations, if present, informs the CA in the construction of hopefully effective plans by anticipating their consequences.

-To recap, the CA can seek to impact an experience it holds by impacting supporting experiences held in its umwelt.
+To recap, the CA can seek to impact an experience it holds by impacting causative experiences held in its umwelt.
-This is achieved indirectly by the CA directing its umwelt to find a way to impact these supporting experiences in prescribed ways (initiate vs persist vs terminate).
+This is achieved indirectly by the CA directing its umwelt to find a way to impact these experiences in prescribed ways (initiate vs persist vs terminate).

-The only types of experiences that can be impacted are `count`, `more` and `trend` experiences.
+The only types of experiences that can be impacted are `count`, `more` and `trend` experiences;
-Concrete experiences -sensing, action taken or imagined- can not be impacted; they are givens.
+sensor CAs can not be asked to change what they perceive, activation experiences are records of actions takens, and a causal theory can not be told to imagine something else.

 A sensing experience (e.g. distance(ir_sensor_1, 10)) is a record of a sensor reading already taken.
 There is no point denying it.
 The same applies to action experiences (e.g. spin(motor_1, true)).
 There is also no point in denying it happened.
 An imagined experience is one abduced by the Apperception Engine to unify a causal theory.
 It must be accepted for as long as the causal theory is being used.

+A CA seeking to impact an umwelt experience causing an experience it holds can do so *directly* or *indirectly*.
-Since abstract experiences are composed of experiences observed in the umwelt which can themselves be abstract experiences, a plan might be realized by more (lower-level) plans and so on until we reach only goals that can be directly impacted by activating effectors.
+Since synthetic experiences are composed of experiences observed in the umwelt which can themselves be synthetic experiences, a plan might be realized by more (lower-level) plans and so on until we reach only goals that can be directly impacted by activating effectors.

-A CA seeking to impact an umwelt experience supporting an experience it holds can do so *directly* or *indirectly*.

 ### Directly impacting an experience